Ancient Egyptian race controversy: Historical hypotheses

 Since the second half of the 20th century, typological and hierarchical models of race have increasingly been rejected by scientists, and most scholars have held that applying modern notions of race to ancient Egypt is anachronistic.
 The current position of modern scholarship is that the Egyptian civilization was an indigenous Nile Valley development (see population history of Egypt).
 At the UNESCO symposium in 1974, several participants concluded that the ancient Egyptian population was indigenous to the Nile Valley, and was made up of people from north and south of the Sahara who were differentiated by their color.

 Black Egyptian hypothesis

 The Black Egyptian hypothesis is the hypothesis that ancient Egypt was a "Black", homogeneous civilization.
-Although there is consensus that Ancient Egypt was indigenous to Africa, the hypothesis that it was a "Black", homogeneous civilization was met with "profound" disagreement, by some UNESCO scholars in 1974 due to the insufficient data “to enable provisional conclusions to be drawn with regard to the peopling of ancient Egypt and the successive phases through which it may have passed” and currently because it rests upon a scientifically outdated conception of race.
-Although, the archaeological evidence "strongly supports an African origin" for the ancient Egyptians.
+At a UNESCO symposium in 1974 there was consensus that Ancient Egypt was indigenous to Africa.

+However, Diop's hypothesis that Ancient Egypt was a "Black" civilization was met with "numerous objections" in 1974 which revealed "a disagreement which remained profound even though it was not voiced explicitly.
+In respect of certain sequences, the criticisms arose out of the line of argument put forward."
+The majority of the objections "raised were of methodological nature" which ranged from the need for reliable statistical data to further research projects in several fields such as archaeology and physical anthropology before final conclusions on the peopling of Egypt could be made.
+There was also "total disagreement" from the majority of scholars in the 1974 conference on the hypothesis that Ancient Egypt had been a homogenous population until Persian times with several scholars favouring the hypothesis of a mixed population.